drinkjava2/jSqlBox/README_ENG.md

 # Demo

 * [jBooox](https://gitee.com/drinkjava2/jBooox) A micro mvc web demo based on jBeanBox+jSqlBox+jWebBox.
-* [jsqlbox-beetlsql](../../tree/master/demo/jsqlbox-beetlsql) A demo shows how to develop a SqlTemplateEngine.
+* [jsqlbox-beetl](../../tree/master/demo/jsqlbox-beetlsql) A demo shows how to use Beetl as SqlTemplateEngine.
 * [jsqlbox-in-actframework](../../tree/master/demo/jsqlbox-in-actframework) Shows how to use jSqlBox in ActFramework，and use TinyTx+Guice's AOP to achieve declarative transaction.
 * [jsqlbox-in-jfinal](../../tree/master/demo/jsqlbox-in-jfinal) Shows use jSqlBox in jFinal.
 * [jSqlBox-in-Spring](../../tree/master/demo/jsqlbox-in-spring) Shows use jSqlBox in Spring+Tomcat.